 Every time you wake up in the morning and enjoy a hot shower you can thank your hot water heater.
 When you put your dishes in the dishwasher on hot water cycle to ensure they are sanitized, you can thank your water heater.

-If you get a freezing shower or cold sink, it might be time for a water heater repair.
+If you get a freezing shower or cold sink, it might be time to call a local plumber for a water heater repair.
 Just like any other appliance in your home, your water heater requires attention, maintenance and occasional repairs to keep it running effectively.

 To keep your family safe and comfortable, it’s important to keep your water heater in working condition, and to choose a system that fits your needs.
 A small water heater repair today can prevent bigger problems tomorrow due to neglect of the system.